 This point of internet access, the literal cable running to your house, is assigned an IP address.
 This is a locational number, just like a physical address.
 It lets everyone know where you are on an internet map.
 You can check your IP address easily online at sites like WhatIsMyIPAddress .
 When you browse the internet, every single website you visit registers that IP address — in short, anyone can see what your address is, they just have to look.

 A lot of people don’t like this sort of exposure.
 Similar to renting a P.O. box so that your actual address is not easily accessible, a proxy is a buﬀer between the internet and your IP address.

-This works in a couple diﬀerent ways depending on the method of proxy, but you can visualize it best with a simple diagram.
+This works in a couple of diﬀerent ways depending on the method of a proxy, but you can visualize it best with a simple diagram.
 Your computer is on the right.
 It connects to the internet, making a request to the world.
 A proxy sits in the middle, it receives your request to the world.

 The proxy then requests the same information to the internet, which is on the far left.
 The internet answers the proxy’s call for information and transmits it back to the proxy.
 The proxy then disseminates the information back to you.
-In normal circumstances there would be no proxy and the request would go back and forth, exposing you.
+In normal circumstances, there would be no proxy and the request would go back and forth, exposing you.

 The proxy is a bouncer that keeps your identity hidden, while you still get all the information you were looking for.
 That, in a nutshell, is how proxies work.